 Below are your rights in relation to the processing of your personal data by ATB:

-- The right to object that your personal data are processed for marketing purposes;
+- The right to object to direct marketing

 You can make your request known by sending an email to ATB's Data Privacy Officer: email@example.com.
 ATB will respond to your request within one month.